Ultrasound evidence for a two-component superconducting order parameter in Sr$_2$RuO$_4$

-\textbf{Acknowledgements} C.P. acknowledges support from the EUR grant NanoX n\textsuperscript{o}ANR-17-EURE-0009 and from the ANR grant NEPTUN n\textsuperscript{o}ANR-19-CE30-0019-01.
+where $\omega=2 \pi f$ and $f$ is the frequency of the measurement.
+Since the phase is linearly increasing with time, we can perform a linear fit to the phase of different echoes versus time.
+By using all echoes in a weighted fit, the noise is reduced and the sensitivity of the measurement is close to 0.02 ppm.\\ \\ \textbf{Acknowledgements} We thank J. Chang, C. Kallin, S. A. Kivelson, V. Madhavan, D. LeBoeuf, B. J. Ramshaw, G. Rikken, M. Sigrist, D. Vignolles and M. B. Walker, for helpful and stimulating discussions.
+Part of this work, associated with the PhD thesis of C.L. working with C.P. under the supervision of L.T., was performed at the University of Toronto.
+C.P. acknowledges support from the EUR grant NanoX n\textsuperscript{o}ANR-17-EURE-0009 and from the ANR grant NEPTUN n\textsuperscript{o}ANR-19-CE30-0019-01.
 L.T. acknowledges support from the Canadian Institute for Advanced Research (CIFAR) as a CIFAR Fellow and funding from the Natural Sciences and Engineering Research Council of Canada (NSERC; PIN: 123817), the Fonds de recherche du Québec - Nature et Technologies (FRQNT), the Canada Foundation for Innovation (CFI), and a Canada Research Chair.
 This research was undertaken thanks in part to funding from the Canada First Research Excellence Fund.
-Y.M. acknowledges support from JSPS Kakenhi (Grants JP15H5852 and JP15K21717) and the JSPS-EPSRC Core-to-Core Program “Oxide-Superspin (OSS)”. \\ \\ $\dagger$ These authors contributed equally to this work.\\
+Y.M. acknowledges support from JSPS Kakenhi (Grants JP15H5852, JP15K21717, and JP17H06136) and the JSPS-EPSRC Core-to-Core Program “Oxide-Superspin (OSS)”.\\ \\ \textbf{Author Contributions} C.L. and C.P. performed the ultrasound measurements in Toronto.
+S.B., L.B. and C.P. performed the ultrasound measurements in Toulouse.
+S.B., C.L., L.B., M.D. and C.P. analysed the data.
+I.P. performed the calculations, with the input of A.G.
+M.N. and A.Z. conceived and realized the $^3$He cryostat in Toulouse.
+Z.Q.M and Y.M. prepared and characterized the \Sr~sample.
+I.P., L.T and C.P wrote the manuscript, in consultation with all authors.
+I.P., L.T. and C.P. co-supervised the project.\\ \\ \textbf{Competing interests} The authors declare no competing interests.\\ \\ \textbf{Data availability} All data that support the findings of this study are available from the corresponding authors on request.\\ \\ $\dagger$ These authors contributed equally to this work.\\